strapi/documentation/docs/developer-docs/latest/developer-resources/data-management.md

 The `strapi transfer` command streams your data from one Strapi instance to another Strapi instance.
 The command allows you to transfer data between:

 - a local Strapi instance and a remote Strapi instance,
 - a remote Strapi instance and another remote Strapi instance.

-The `strapi transfer` command is authorized by a [transfer token](userguide-link)
+The `strapi transfer` command is requires a `URL` for the destination instance and a [transfer token](userguide-link) issued by the destination instance.
+The options `--force`, `--exclude`, and --`only` are available to customize the transfer process.